Framework for Terms Used in Research of Reserve and Resilience

 Intervention studies can most directly test whether some exposure or mechanism underlies CR by examining whether the intervention moderates the effect of age-related brain changes on cognitive outcomes.
 These studies can help explore mechanisms underlying CR.

-Brain maintenance can be influenced by multiple genetic and environmental factors, operating at various points across the lifespan.
+BM can be influenced by multiple genetic and environmental factors, operating at various points across the lifespan.

 2. Operational Definition